boschni/json-merger/README.md

     -V, --version                    output the version number
     -p, --pretty                     pretty-print the output json
     -o, --output [file]              the output file.
-Defaults to stdout -i, --operation-prefix [prefix]  the operation prefix.
+Defaults to stdout -op, --operation-prefix [prefix] the operation prefix.
 Defaults to $ --error-on-file-not-found        throw an error if a file is not found.
 Defaults to true --error-on-ref-not-found         throw an error if a JSON pointer or JSON path is not found.
 Defaults to true -h, --help                       output usage information